GerHobbelt/RoaringBitmap/README.md

 Observe how, after calling `deserialize`, we call `validate()`: when deserializing content from untrusted sources, we recommand calling `validate()` to ensure that the content is a valid bitmap.
-Furthermore, we recommend using hashing to ensure that the content has not been tempered with.
+Furthermore, we recommend using hashing to ensure that the content has not been tampered with.

-This last examples also illustrates the use of `runOptimize()` which is sometimes helpful to reduce the size of the bitmaps.
+This last example also illustrates the use of `runOptimize()` which is sometimes helpful to reduce the size of the bitmaps.

 Please see the examples folder for more examples, which you can run with `./gradlew :examples:runAll`, or run a specific one with `./gradlew :examples:runExampleBitmap64`, etc.